pysmo.lib

 io

-Low-level I/O classes for reading and writing seismological file formats.
+Low-level I/O classes for reading and writing seismological data.

 Functions: